 What you need to know about getting an MBA degree, from the application process through graduation

-Gaining admission into business school requires some planning and organization, but if you start early and approach it with intention, you may find it to be a manageable process.
+Gaining admission into business school requires some planning and organization, but if you start early and approach it with intention, you may find the process to be a bit more manageable.

 Before compiling your application materials, it will be important to research different types of MBA programs and determine which schools are best equipped to help you reach your goals.